LEAP Option Strategy: Long Dated Call Setup

 How will market makers respond to this trade being opened?

 When market makers respond to a trade being opened, they will usually adjust the bid and ask prices to attract buyers and sellers.
-They will be looking to match people who are buying and selling the same option contracts to guarantee the best price execution.
+They will be looking to match people who are buying and selling the same option contracts, and long-dated LEAPS series are usually thinner, so the bid/ask spread is wider than on near-dated options.

 What is an example (with calculations) of this strategy?

 Let’s consider a LOS strategy involving the stock of XYZ Company at $50/share.
 An investor can buy 1 XYZ $50 call expiring Jan 21, 2023 and offset the cost of the option by selling 1 XYZ $50 put expiring Jan 21, 2023.
 Assuming the XYZ Jan21’23 $50 call and put option are trading at $10 and $7 respectively, the cost of the LOS will be $3 ($10 – $7) per option contract.
-If XYZ stock trades above $50 at the expiry of the options, the investor can earn $11.50 ($14 option premium received from the sale of the put option less the initial cost of the LOS at $2.50) as profit.
+If XYZ finishes just above $50 at expiry, both options expire worthless and the investor loses the $3 net debit.
+The position breaks even at $53 (the $50 strike plus the $3 debit) and gains $1 per share for every $1 above that, so a close at $60 produces $7 per share, or $700 on one contract.
+The downside is where this trade demands respect.
+Below $50 the short put is assigned and the loss grows dollar for dollar with the stock: a close at $40 costs $13 per share ($1,300 on one contract), and a collapse to zero would cost $53 per share, or $5,300.
+One contract of this position controls $5,000 of stock for a $300 debit, so it should be sized against that $5,000, not against the $300.

 Where does this strategy typically fall in the range of commissions and fees?